 When you arrive at LaGuardia, you can either hail a cab from the taxi stand or use a ride-sharing app like Uber or Lyft.
 If you're arriving at Terminal B, bear in mind that you won't be able to meet your driver at the curb and will need to walk to the designated parking garage for ride-share pickups.

-LaGuardia is the cheapest of the three NY area airports to get to by cab from Brooklyn.
-It can cost anywhere from $23 to $45 to get to the airport from downtown, depending on the time of your departure and the car service you use.
-If you hail a taxi, there are no tolls; however, you will need to pay for other hidden costs, including tipping, parking, traffic, and the time the cabbie spends waiting for you if you arrange a pickup.
-Good news: There are no extra fees for extra passengers.
+Taxis can cost $23 to $45 to get to the airport from downtown Brooklyn, depending on the time of your departure and the car service you use.
+There are no tolls, but you will need to pay for other hidden costs, including tipping, parking, and time spent in traffic.

 When Is the Best Time to Travel to Brooklyn?